SamuelZelenka/DesignPatterns/Assets/README.txt

 InputAction.cs / CastSpellAction.cs / MoveToPointAction.cs / ResetElementAction.cs / SelectElementAction.cs:
 	InputAction encapsulate the needed methods to be able to perform certain Actions at runtime. in this case all calls happen within PlayerInput.cs Update method as the command is executed upon input in real time.

+(Also see PlayerInput.cs for initialization of the inputs)

 -------------------